 The eruption also produced a tsunami throughout Tonga and neighbouring Fiji and Samoa.
 Shock waves traversed many thousands of kilometres, were seen from space, and recorded in New Zealand some 2000km away.
 Soon after the eruption started, the sky was blocked out on Tongatapu, with ash beginning to fall.

 All these signs suggest the large Hunga caldera has awoken.
-Tsunami are generated by coupled atmospheric and ocean shock waves during an explosions, but they are also readily caused by submarine landslides and caldera collapses.
+Tsunami are generated by coupled atmospheric and ocean shock waves during an explosion, but they are also readily caused by submarine landslides and caldera collapses.

 It remains unclear if this is the climax of the eruption.
 It represents a major magma pressure release, which may settle the system.